 Thank you for your dedication to your child’s diabetes management.
 As always, if you have specific concerns that come up, do not hesitate to contact our clinic.

 As the nation and Michigan Medicine continue efforts to rollout vaccines for COVID-19, we wanted to take this opportunity to address some concerns our patient families may have about the vaccine.
 You can find up to date information regarding COVID-19 vaccination on the following websites:

 Are the vaccines safe for people with T1D?

 What about children with T1D?

-As of January 2021, the Pfizer-BioNTech vaccine is approved for individuals age 16+, but Moderna's vaccine is only for approved by the FDA for ages 18+.
-Currently, Michigan Medicine has only received the Pfizer vaccine.
+As of May 2021, the Pfizer-BioNTech vaccine is approved for individuals age 12+, but the Moderna and Johnson & Johnson/Janssen vaccines are only for approved by the FDA for ages 18+.

 Is there a difference between the available vaccines?